ENTREPRENEUR BOOTCAMP LIMITED

 We disclose your personal data to:

-- third party service providers and subcontractors for the purposes of completing tasks and providing services to you on our behalf, including but not limited to providing services at our events and storing, protecting and securing your personal data;
+- third party service providers and subcontractors for the purposes of completing tasks and providing services to you on our behalf,

 - other attendees and prospective attendees of the events that you register to attend;